2023 Solar Incentives Guide for Glen Allen, VA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC applies to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

 State & Local Solar Incentives